ansys/pysam-sysml2/doc/source/contrib.rst

-Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/>`_ topic in the *PyAnsys Developer's Guide*.
+Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/>`_ topic in the *PyAnsys developer's guide*.
 Ensure that you are thoroughly familiar with it and all style guidelines before attempting to contribute to PySAM SysML2.

 The following contribution information is specific to PySAM SysML2.